F-1 International Students

 - There are changes in either your local or home country permanent address, telephone number and email address.
 Update your address on my.emich.edu.

-- Changes in any information on page 1 of your I-20
+- Changes in any information on page one of your I-20

 - You renew your passport or visa